-The Woodland Terrace Apartments property has project-based Rental Assistance (RA) available to 15 of its 30 units.
+The Meadow Wood Apartments property has project-based Rental Assistance (RA) available to all 24 of its units.
 As such, tenants with little to no income are eligible to reside at this project.
-Following LIHTC renovations, all 15 units of RA are expected to remain in-place.
-Based on our demand estimates detailed in Section G of this report, there will be 880 income-qualified renter households to support the 30 renovated units.
-As such, the capture rate would be 3.4% (30 / 880 = 3.4%) if all units were vacated.
-However, Georgia DCA guidelines dictate that all units receiving a direct or guaranteed subsidy are assumed to be leasable and should not be considered in the capture rate estimates.
-As such, the 15 non-RA units at the subject development would require a 1.7% capture rate following renovations if all units were vacated.
+Following LIHTC renovations, all 24 units of RA are expected to remain in-place.
+Based on our demand estimates detailed in Section G of this report, there will be 880 income-qualified renter households to support the 24 renovated units.
+As such, the capture rate would be 2.7% (24 / 880 = 2.7%) if all units were vacated.
+However, the project is 100.0% occupied and all current tenants are anticipated to remain following LIHTC renovations.
+Therefore, the renovated subject project will have an effective capture rate of 0.0%.
 A detailed capture rate analysis and alternative demand scenarios are provided in Section G of this report.